Description

 - Add the chicken stock to the instant pot.
 Use a wooden spoon to scrape up any and all brown bits from the bottom.

 - Put the loin in the Instant Pot, fat-side up.
-With the valve set to sealing, set the Instant Pot to pressure cook for 20 minutes.
+With the valve set to Sealing, set the Instant Pot to pressure cook for 20 minutes.
 The Instant Pot will then build up pressure and once pressure is reached, it will cook for 20 minutes.
-After the 20 minutes, carefully turn the valve to venting and allow all the pressure to release.
+After the 20 minutes, carefully turn the valve to Venting and allow all the pressure to release.
 Once the pressure is fully released and the pressure button has dropped down, remove the lid.

 - While the loin cooks, combine the sauerkraut, apples, onion, caraway seeds (if using), 1/4 teaspoon of garlic powder, and 1/8 teaspoon of black pepper in a large bowl.